Non-surgical treatment for foot pain

 The toes of the feet are held together in part by capsular ligaments.
 These ligaments keep the toes pointed straight.
 Capsulitis is an inflammation of these ligaments.

 Turf toe is a very common condition among football players, as well as other “turf” sports.
 Turf toe is, simply, a sprain of the ligament of the great toe.

-Bunions, otherwise known as hallux rigidus, and hammertoes (hallux malleus), are two common diagnoses for toe pain whose etiologies can be related to the structures of the forefoot.
-A multitude of diagnoses can be arrived at for foot/toe pain, though many times the underlying problem, a weakness or injury in the ligaments, tendons or cartilage, is the culprit.
-For example, hallux rigidus (bunion).
-For a more detailed discussion on Bunion pain and Human Growth Hormone Injections research study.
+Bunions also referred to as hallux valgus or hallux abducto valgus, and hammertoes (hallux malleus), are two common diagnoses for toe pain whose etiologies can be related to the structures of the forefoot.
+A multitude of diagnoses can be arrived at for foot/toe pain, though many times the underlying problem, weakness, or injury in the ligaments, tendons or cartilage, is the culprit.
+For a more detailed discussion on Bunion pain and Prolotherapy.

-4. Castillo-López JM, Vargas-Macías A, Domínguez-Maldonado G, Lafuente-Sotillos G, Ramos-Ortega J, Palomo-Toucedo IC, Reina-Bueno M, Munuera-Martínez PV.
+6. Castillo-López JM, Vargas-Macías A, Domínguez-Maldonado G, Lafuente-Sotillos G, Ramos-Ortega J, Palomo-Toucedo IC, Reina-Bueno M, Munuera-Martínez PV.
 Metatarsal pain and plantar hyperkeratosis in the forefeet of female professional flamenco dancers.
 Med Probl Perform Art.
 2014 Dec;29(4):193-7.2.
+[Google Scholar]

 8. Schade VL.
 Surgical Management of Freiberg’s Infraction: A Systematic Review.
 Foot Ankle Spec.
 2015 May 19.
 [Google Scholar]